 The Earth is in energy balance when the energy flowing from the Sun to the Earth is equal to the energy flowing from the Earth into space.
 Excess GHGs block some of the escaping heat, resulting in an energy imbalance that is the cause of global warming.
 For details see this post and this Wikipedia article.

 Because the GHG crisis is an emergency, decreased consumption is of particular importance because it is a short-term solution.
 A population decrease would require significant shifts in the patterns of births and deaths, which might take decades to unfold.
-Efficiency gains are being emphasized today, so major improvements are unlikely in the short term.
+Efficiency gains are being emphasized today and incremental costs are inevitably rising, so major improvements there are unlikely.
 Consumption, by contrast, is a behavioral factor that could change quickly if social attitudes were to radically shift.
 Most people in the rich world, for example, could stop flying tomorrow with minimal true hardship.
 (The unemployment that would result from reduced economic activities is addressed below.)

 The other short-term measure for the GHG crisis is SRM.
 GGR fails to qualify because it will require extensive research and development, investments that will likely run to trillions of dollars, and a lengthy period while the excess gases are extracted and sequestered.
 This means that, although GGR is indispensable for returning GHG concentrations to their safe levels, it cannot achieve this goal before environmental calamities occur.
 SRM, by contrast, could be implemented within weeks or months, especially with the method of stratospheric aerosol injection.